-Pursuant to the 2015 series A stock purchase agreement, by and among us and the other persons that are parties to such agreement as investors, or the series A investors, we issued 25,000,000 shares of series A preferred stock at a purchase price of \$1.00 per share in August 2015 as part of an initial tranche of financing.
-Pursuant to the series A stock purchase agreement, the series A investors had the obligation, or the 2015 Series A Investor Right/Obligation, to purchase additional shares of series A preferred stock as part of a second tranche of financing based on the achievement of a specific milestone set forth in the series A preferred stock purchase agreement, or the 2015 Second Tranche Milestone.
-Additionally, subject to the terms and conditions set forth in the series A stock purchase agreement, the series A investors had the option, or the 2015 Series A Investor Call Option, to purchase 15,000,000 additional shares of series A preferred stock in the event that the 2015 Second Tranche Milestone was not achieved.
-The 2015 Series A Investor Right/Obligation was exercised and the 2015 Series A Investor Call Option expired on December 1, 2015 upon the Series A Second Tranche Closing.
+Pursuant to the 2015 series A preferred stock purchase agreement, by and among us and the other persons that are parties to such agreement as investors, or the series A investors, we issued 25,000,000 shares of series A preferred stock at a purchase price of \$1.00 per share in August 2015 as part of an initial tranche of financing.
+Pursuant to the series A preferred stock purchase agreement, the series A investors had the obligation, or the 2015 Series A Investor Right/Obligation, to purchase additional shares of series A preferred stock purchase agreement, or the 2015 Second Tranche Milestone.
+Additionally, subject to the terms and conditions set forth in the series A preferred stock purchase agreement, the series A investor Sagreement, or the 2015 Second Tranche Milestone.
+Additionally, subject to the terms and conditions set forth in the series A preferred stock purchase agreement, the series A investors had the option, or the 2015 Series A Investor Call Option, to purchase 15,000,000 additional shares of series A preferred stock in the event that the 2015 Second Tranche Milestone was not achieved.
+The 2015 Series A Investor Right/Obligation was exercised and the 2015 Series A Investor Call Option expired on December 1, 2015 upon the 2015 Series A Second Tranche Closing.
 As a result of these two tranches, we issued 40,000,000 shares of series A preferred stock resulting in aggregate gross proceeds of \$40.0 million.

 Pursuant to the 2017 series A preferred stock purchase agreement, by and among us and certain purchasers, and as part of an initial tranche closing, we issued 20,475,001 shares of series A preferred stock at a purchase price of \$1.00 per share in January 2017.
-The series A stock purchase agreement provided for the delayed issuance by us of up to an additional 20,474,998 shares of series A preferred stock as part of a second tranche closing at a purchase price of \$1.00 per share.
-The series A investors have the obligation, upon notification by us, or the 2017 Series A Investor Right/Obligation, to purchase 20,474,998 additional shares of series A preferred stock as part of a second tranche of financing at such time as: (1) our cash, cash equivalents and short-term investments balance, net of accounts payable and accrued liabilities, falling below \$5.0 million and (2) our satisfaction of contractual and customary representations and warranties, or the 2017 Second Tranche Milestone.
-Unless otherwise mutually agreed upon in writing, the rights and obligations underlying the 2017 Series A Investor Right/Obligation (if not previously executed) will terminate on the first to occur of the following dates: (1) the date on which we file with the SEC the last pre-effective amendment to a registration statement for an initial public offering prior to the start of a roadshow in connection with the initial public offering, which date we refer to as the Roadshow Acceleration Date, provided, that such termination shall be contingent upon the consummation of the offering pursuant to the same registration statement that was on file with the SEC on the Roadshow Acceleration Date, without withdrawal thereof or filing of a subsequent registration statement in replacement thereof; and (2) the date of the consummation of a deemed liquidation event, as defined in our certificate of incorporation.
-Additionally, subject to the terms and conditions set forth in the series A stock purchase agreement, the series A investors have the option, or the 2017 Series A Investor Call Option, to purchase additional shares of series A preferred stock in the event that we have not exercised the 2017 Series A Investor Right/Obligation at any time prior to the Roadshow Acceleration Date.
-The 2017 Series A Investor Right/Obligation and the 2017 Series A Investor Call Option have been evaluated and determined to be a free standing instrument, the 2017 Series A Investor Instrument.
-Upon the closing of the second tranche, we will have issued 40.95 million shares of our series A preferred stock, resulting in aggregate gross proceeds of \$40.95 million.
+The series A preferred stock purchase agreement provided for the delayed issuance by us of up to an additional 20,474,998 shares of series A preferred stock as part of a second tranche closing at a purchase price of \$1.00 per share.
+The series A investors had the obligation, upon notification by us, or the 2017 Series A Investor Right/Obligation, to purchase 20,474,998 additional shares of series A preferred stock as part of a second tranche of financing at such time as: (1) our cash, cash equivalents and short-term investments balance, net of accounts payable and accrued liabilities, falling below \$5.0 million and (2) our satisfaction of contractual and customary representations and warranties, or the 2017 Second Tranche Milestone.
+On August 18, 2017, the series A investors waived the \$5.0 million cash balance requirement of the 2017 second tranche milestone and such second tranche financing was consummated.
+As a result of these two tranches, we issued 40.95 million shares of our series A preferred stock, resulting in aggregate gross proceeds of \$40.95 million.